-Name Age Position(s) Michael A. Metzger 46 President and Chief Operating Officer Michael L. Meyers, M.D., Ph.D.
-67 Senior Vice President, Chief Medical Officer Richard P. Shea 65 Chief Financial Officer, Treasurer Peter Ordentlich, Ph.D.
-48 Chief Scientific Officer
+Name Age Position(s) Michael A. Metzger 47 President and Chief Operating Officer Michael L. Meyers, M.D., Ph.D.
+68 Senior Vice President, Chief Medical Officer Peter Ordentlich, Ph.D.
+49 Chief Scientific Officer Richard P. Shea 66 Chief Financial Officer, Treasurer

 Michael A. Metzger - Mr. Metzger has served as our President and Chief Operating Officer since May 2015.
-Prior to joining us, Mr. Metzger was President and COO from December 2013 to October 2014 and President and Chief Executive Officer and a member of the board of directors of Regado Biosciences, Inc., a former publicly traded company that merged with Tobira Therapeutics, Inc., from October 2014 to May 2015, where he oversaw the company's successful merger with Tobira Therapeutics, Inc. in 2015.
-Previously, Mr. Metzger served as Executive Vice President and Chief Operating Officer at Mersana Therapeutics, Inc., a privately held biopharmaceutical company developing novel immunoconjugate therapies for cancer, from March 2011 to November 2013, and in senior business development positions including leading mergers and acquisitions at Forest Laboratories, LLC, which was acquired by Allergan plc, a publicly traded company, from 2006 to February 2011.
+Prior to joining us, Mr. Metzger was President and COO from December 2013 to October 2014 and President and Chief Executive Officer and a member of the board of directors of Regado Biosciences, Inc., a former publicly traded company that merged with Tobira Therapeutics, Inc., from October 2014 to May 2015, where he oversaw the company's successful merger with Tobira Therapeutics, Inc., a privately held biopharmaceutical company developing novel immunoconjugate therapies for cancer, from March 2011 to November 2013, and in senior business development positions including leading mergers and acquisitions at Forest Laboratories, LLC, which was acquired by Allergan plc, a publicly traded company, from 2006 to February 2011.
 Prior to Forest, Mr. Metzger served as Vice President Corporate Development at Onconova Therapeutics, Inc., from 2001 until 2006, and was a Managing Director at MESA Partners, Inc., a venture capital firm, from 1997 to 2001.
-Mr. Metzger currently serves on the board of CTI Biopharma Corp., a publicly traded biopharmaceutical company.
+Mr. Metzger currently serves on the board of CTI Biopharma Corp., a publicly traded biopharmaceutical company and Tarveda Therapeutics.
 Mr. Metzger received a B.A. from George Washington University and an M.B.A. in Finance from the New York University Stern School of Business.